-Elected Officials Service Began Current Term Expires (April) Brian Treece, Mayor 2016 2019 Clyde Ruffin, Ward 1 Council Member 2014 2020 Mike Trapp, Ward 2 Council Member 2012 2021 Karl Skala, Ward 3 Council Member $2007^{(1)}$ 2019 Ian Thomas, Ward 4 Council Member 2013 2019 Matt Pitzer, Ward 5 Council Member 2017 2020 Betsy Peters, Ward 6 Council Member 2015 2021
+Elected Officials Service Began Current Term Expires (April) Brian Treece, Mayor 2016 2022 Clyde Ruffin, Ward 1 Council Member 2014 2020 Mike Trapp, Ward 2 Council Member 2012 2021 Karl Skala, Ward 3 Council Member $2007^{(1)}$ 2022 Ian Thomas, Ward 4 Council Member 2013 2022 Matt Pitzer, Ward 5 Council Member 2017 2020 Betsy Peters, Ward 6 Council Member 2015 2021

-Mr. Skala served as the Ward 3 Council Member from 2007 through 2010 and regained the seat in 2013.
+(1) Mr. Skala served as the Ward 3 Council Member from 2007 through 2010 and regained the seat in 2013.

-The Interim City Manager is John Glascock, who has served as Deputy City Manager since September 2015.
+The Interim City Manager is John Glascock, who previously had served as Deputy City Manager since September 2015.
 Mr. Glascock began working with the City in March 2003 as the Chief Engineer of the Public Works Department.
 In May 2005, he became the Acting Director of the Public Works Department until July 2005 when he became the Director of the Public Works Department.
 During the period of December 2007 to July 2008, he also served as the Acting Director of the Water and Light Department.
 Mr. Glascock assumed the role of Interim City Manager on November 26, 2018.
-The City's prior City Manager resigned from his position effective November 21, 2018.
-The City has engaged the firm of CPS HR Consulting to assist in its search for a replacement City Manager.
-The City expects to hire a permanent City Manager in the immediate future.
+Although the City Council appointed Mr. Glascock to City Manager on July 15, 2019, and Mr. Glascock has assumed all duties of the City Manager, Mr. Glascock's appointment will not become effective until he resides within the City limits as required by the City Charter, which is expected to occur by the end of 2019.
 The Interim Finance Director is Janet Frazier, who retired in July 2018 after six years as the City's Controller.
 The City's prior Finance Director resigned from her position effective September 4, 2018.
-Once the permanent City Manager is selected, the new City Manager will be responsible for hiring a permanent Finance Director.
+The City is conducting a nationwide search for a permanent Finance Director.